Dhadak: Development

 Producer Karan Johar acquired the Hindi remake rights of the 2016 Marathi language film Sairat in November that year, after the film's unexpected commercial success.
 On 15 November 2017, Johar announced through his Twitter handle that a film featuring Ishaan Khatter and Janhvi Kapoor in lead roles was under production, and released three first look posters to commemorate the event.
-On the following day, he released another poster and revealed that the film was tentatively titled Dhadak and was an official remake of Sairat.
+On the following day, he released another poster and revealed that the film was tentatively titled Dhadak and was an official remake of Sairat; it would mark his first in a string of consecutive collaborations with Zee Studios, which had also produced Sairat.
 The film marks the debut of Janhvi Kapoor, daughter of Sridevi and Boney Kapoor.
-Dhadak was meant to be Khatter's debut film too, but he was then cast by Majid Majidi in Beyond the Clouds (2018).
+Dhadak was meant to be Khatter's debut film too, but he was then cast by Majid Majidi in Beyond the Clouds (2018), which was also produced by Zee Studios.

 Kapoor, who had watched Sairat for the first time with her mother Sridevi, expressed that she wanted to debut with a similar film.
 A few days later, Johar approached her on her mother's insistence with the role of the female lead in the Hindi remake of Sairat.
 Khatter watched Sairat after he was approached for the role, during which he learned that Shashank Khaitan was adapting it into a Hindi film.
 Kapoor elaborated and wrote the backstory of her character so that the role felt "more real" to her.
 Since Dhadak was set in Udaipur unlike Sairat, Khaitan took Kapoor and Khatter to Rajasthan and allowed them to spend time with the local people and eat the local food to make them understand the background, language and background of their characters.